Czirion/Zamia-bacterial-BGCs/README.md

 done
 ~~~

-Copy the files to the server.
-In the local machine:
+Copy the files to the server, in the local machine:
 ~~~shell
 scp *.fastq.gz <serveradress>/zamia-dic2020/
 ~~~

-Relocate files to sample folders.
+Relocate files to sample folders, in the server:
-In the server:
 ~~~shell
 for i in {36..43}
 do